Positivity in the Renormalization of Effective Field Theory

 Our work opens several promising avenues for future studies.
 A natural extension is to include cubic interactions in both gauge and gravitational theories.
 These contributions introduce additional complexity due to infrared divergences, though the positivity structure may still persist~\cite{Baratella:2021guc}, potentially offering sharper insights into the Weak Gravity Conjecture in the deep IR~\cite{Arkani-Hamed:2021ajd}.

-It is also of interest to generalize these constraints to higher-point scattering, higher-loop corrections and massive particles, as well as to the two-point spectral density.
-We have focused on linear positivity bounds, but a natural extension would be to apply similar methods to non-linear bounds~\cite{Arkani-Hamed:2020blm,Bellazzini:2020cot,Bellazzini:2021oaj}.
-Furthermore, while the EFT \mbox{$a$-theorem} provides important constraints on the RG flow of couplings, it would be valuable to study the behavior of UV matching using on-shell methods~\cite{DeAngelis:2023bmd}.
+It is also of interest to generalize these constraints to higher-point scattering, higher-loop corrections and massive particles, as well as to the two-point spectral density. \sug{For constraints on the RG of higher-point operators, it is crucial to judiciously generalize the forward limit, see e.g.~\cite{Chandrasekaran:2018qmx,Cheung:2025nhw}.} Furthermore, as we have focused on linear positivity bounds, another natural extension would be to apply similar methods to non-linear bounds~\cite{Arkani-Hamed:2020blm,Bellazzini:2020cot,Bellazzini:2021oaj}.
+Furthermore, while we have illuminated important constraints on the RG flow of couplings, it would be valuable to study the behavior of UV matching using on-shell methods~\cite{DeAngelis:2023bmd}.
 Our theorem may also lead to interesting interplay when combined with the geometric renormalization~\cite{Alonso:2015fsp,Alonso:2016oah,Helset:2022tlf,Helset:2022pde,Assi:2023zid,Li:2024ciy,Aigner:2025xyt}.

-Given the deep connection between RG flow and the counting of degrees of freedom, it would be intriguing to consider whether the EFT $a$-theorem can be formulated from quantum information perspectives~\cite{Aoude:2024xpx,Low:2024mrk,Low:2024hvn,Pueyo:2024twm}.
+Given the deep connection between RG flow and the counting of degrees of freedom, it would be intriguing to consider whether the \sug{RG positivity theorem} can be reformulated from quantum information perspective~\cite{Aoude:2024xpx,Low:2024mrk,Low:2024hvn,DuasoPueyo:2024usw}.
 Even decades after its development, we still have much to learn from the structures and implications of renormalization.

-\sectionskip \Section{Acknowledgments.} The authors thank C.-H.~Chang, M.~Chala, C.~Cheung, S.~De Angelis, G.~Durieux, J.~Gu, G.~Guedes, Y.\nobreakdash-T.~Huang, A.~Manohar, J.~Parra-Martinez, G.~Remmen and N.~Rodd for stimulating discussions and helpful comments.
+\Section{Acknowledgments.} The authors thank C.-H.~Chang, M.~Chala, C.~Cheung, S.~De Angelis, G.~Durieux, J.~Gu, P.-S.~Chiu, G.~Guedes, Y.-T.~Huang, A.~Manohar, J.~Parra-Martinez, G.~Remmen and N.~Rodd for stimulating discussions and helpful comments.
 The authors are supported by the Yushan Young Scholarship 112V1039 from the Ministry of Education (MOE) of Taiwan, and also by the National Science and Technology Council (NSTC) grant 114L7329.
 JRN is also supported by NSTC grant 114-2923-M-002-011-MY5.
+CHS is also funded by the European Union under ERC Starting Grant AmpEFT 101165689.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.

-.3 cm \phantom{.}
+.3 cm